 Water Parks & Sports Add-On

 The Water Parks & Sports add-on is a flat $70 no matter how long your ticket is, and gives you the same number of entitlements as you have ticket days.
+It’s only available on tickets of two days or longer.
 Entitlements can be redeemed for any of the following:

 - A water park visit to Typhoon Lagoon (currently closed) or Blizzard Beach